cncf/tag-security/CONTRIBUTING.md

 Consistency creates clarity in communication.

-* When referring to users and use cases, ensure consistency with [/usecases.md]
+* When referring to users and use cases, ensure consistency with [use cases](usecases.md)
 * See [CNCF Style Guide](https://github.com/cncf/foundation/blob/master/style-guide.md) for
   common terms.
 Note that the following terms are not hyphenated and all lower